OpenMS/pyopenms-docs/docs/source/theoreticalspectrumgenerator.rst

 a spectrum.
 The second spectrum is filled with a complete fragment ion spectrum of all peaks (a-, b-, y-ions, precursor peaks, and losses).

-From the peptide with 9 amino acids, each ion type should be produced theoretically with 8 peaks.
+Here, from the peptide with 9 amino acids, fragments theoretically can occur in 8 different positions, resulting in 8 peaks per ion type (a, b, and y-ion in this example code).
 For instance, b-ions (prefix) and y-ions (suffix) are complementary, so b3(DFP) and y6(IANGER) fragments make up the peptide "DFPIANGER."

 Adding precursor ions with the parameter ``add_precursor_peaks`` add 3 peaks with